BusinessClassTravel.us, Concierge Business Class travel

 The 787-9 aircraft

 Norse operates an all-787-9 fleet, which is a real plus.
 The 787 has lower cabin pressure altitude (6,000 ft equivalent vs 8,000 ft on older aircraft), better humidity, and quieter cabin acoustics.
-You arrive less dehydrated and less wrecked than on a 777 or A330.
+You arrive less dehydrated and notably more refreshed than after a comparable flight on an older 777 or A330.
 This alone makes Norse worth considering over equivalent-priced legacy premium economy on older aircraft.

 The ground experience